California Same-Sex Marriage FAQ

 14. Can we be refused rental housing by a property owner or landlord because of our same-sex marriage?

-No. California law bars housing discrimination based on sexual orientation, gender identity, gender expression, and marital status.
+No. California law prohibits housing discrimination based on sexual orientation, gender identity, gender expression, and marital status.

 15. Can I be denied employment if I’m in a same-sex marriage?

-California law prohibits employment discrimination based on sexual orientation, gender identity, gender expression, and marital status.
-If your potential employer is a religious organization, however, the answer may be more involved.
-If you believe you have been discriminated against, contact a qualified employment law attorney for advice.
+No. California law prohibits employment discrimination based on sexual orientation, gender identity, gender expression, and marital status.
+However, the answer may be more involved if your potential employer is a religious organization.
+If you believe that you faced discrimination, contact a Pride Legal employment attorney for advice.

 No. California law forbids discrimination based on sexual orientation or gender identity.
-However, as mentioned above, certain exemptions may apply to religious organizations.
+As mentioned above, certain exemptions may apply to religious organizations.
 Check with an attorney if you have any questions.

 No. California prohibits adoption and foster care agencies from discriminating on the basis of sexual orientation and gender identity.
-If you are considering international adoption, be aware than many countries do not allow gay parents to adopt.
+If you are considering international adoption, be aware that many countries do not allow same-sex parents to adopt.
 Check with a qualified gay adoption attorney for legal advice.

-Contact a Los Angeles Gay and Lesbian Family Law Attorney at Pride Legal today!
+Contact a California LGBT Family Law Attorney at Pride Legal today!